Aditya-Singhvi/leccap-downloads/README.md

 in order to install all necessary packages.
 You will also need to have Chrome installed.

 ### Config Setup
 You can configure which courses and lectures to download in `mass-download/config.json`.
 Please modify this file for your specific coures.
+The file should be fairly intuitive; I would recommend looking at the example first and then coming back to this section if you are confused.

 The `start_year` denotes the first year to begin looking for recordings.